 The university has two modes of communication: Public Safety Notices are sent when information may benefit the campus community to help raise awareness, mitigate rumors, and convey official information.
 They are sent when no immediate action is necessary.
 Emergency Notifications are sent when there is imminent danger on campus and immediate and specific actions can improve safety.
 When the safety of the campus community is in jeopardy, clear and quick communication is the university’s top priority.
 The goal of the communication is to first preserve human safety.

 Once it has been determined that an imminent danger situation exists, the Emergency Notification System is activated.
 Information—including safety instructions for students, faculty, and staff—will be made available to the campus community through e-mail, opt-in text messaging, voice mail, the Ball State Web site, and local radio and TV stations.
-University Marketing and Communications is the only campus office authorized to disseminate official information about campus emergencies to the campus community.
+The Division of Strategic Communications is the only campus office authorized to disseminate official information about campus emergencies to the campus community.
 Updated information about the situation will be posted on the Ball State Web site (www.bsu.edu) as available.

 The university tests its emergency notification protocol and technical systems no fewer than three times per year.
 The university conducts emergency response exercises each year, such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
 In addition to regular testing of email/text communication, public address, sirens (tested each Friday at 11:00 a.m.), etc. emergency response/evacuation tests during 2012 included:

 To be prepared for an emergency, Ball State community members are expected to recognize the sound of the evacuation alarm, know at least two ways out of the building from regular workspace, and know the predetermined meeting location for their units as appropriate.